 Coincidence Factor

 The summer peak coincidence factor for cooling is provided in two different ways below.
 The first is used to estimate peak savings during the utility peak hour and is most indicative of actual peak benefits, and the second represents the average savings over the defined summer peak period, and is presented so that savings can be bid into PJM’s Forward Capacity Market.
-Both values provided are based on analysis of Itron eShape data for Missouri, calibrated to Illinois loads, supplied by Ameren.
+Both values provided are based on metering data for 40 DMSHPs in Ameren Illinois service territory.

-CFSSP = Summer System Peak Coincidence Factor for ASHP (during utility peak hour)
+CFSSP = Summer System Peak Coincidence Factor for DMSHP (during utility peak hour)

-= 72%%
+= 43.1%%

-CFPJM = PJM Summer Peak Coincidence Factor for Central A/C (average during PJM peak period)
+CFPJM = PJM Summer Peak Coincidence Factor for DMSHP (average during PJM peak period)

-= 46.6%
+= 28.0%